alexandrajulius/laravel-playground/README.md

 ```

 - Laravel8 is using Symfony5.
-- However, Symfony5 is not compatible with the latest Mink-Extension.
+- However, the latest Mink-Extension is not yet compatible with Symfony5.
   That’s why we do not reference Mink in our behat.yml (nothing breaks this way).
   Mink is used for acceptance testing: it bootstraps a browser and creates the exact
   HTML that the Application would create.
 Mink provides useful built-in methods to
   traverse and validate the created HTML.
   It is fine not to use Mink here since we do not want to create
   acceptance tests for a REST API anyway.
-- Also `laracasts/behat-laravel-extension` is not compatible with Symfony5.
+- Also `laracasts/behat-laravel-extension` is not yet compatible with Symfony5.
   That’s why we have to change `/vendor/laracasts/behat-laravel-extension/src/Context/KernelAwareInitializer:rebootKernel()` line 80 to

 ```